-With the shopping frenzy of this week and coming winter holidays, the focus and energy is high for many on the materialist nature of this reality.
-The infectious mentality and the addictive behavior to shop, and illusion that somehow “stuff” will bring happiness and fulfillment create perfect distractions and numb the human mind away from conscious and creative living.
+With the shopping frenzy of the coming winter holidays, the focus for many people is stronger than ever on the material nature of this reality and disconnection from their true selves.
+The infectious mentality and the addictive behavior to shop, and the illusion that somehow “stuff” will bring happiness and fulfillment create perfect distractions and numb the human mind away from conscious and creative living.

 Get creative instead, and put a new plan into action.
 If you choose to or “have to” buy gifts for others at this time of the year, consider how you can change those from material gifts to experiential gifts, from mind-numbing gifts to educational gifts, from obligatory gifts to “for-the-love-of-doing-it” gifts.
 Consider how you can bring real value to the lives of your loved ones.

 We don’t need more stuff.
 What we do need is more love, more understanding, more patience, more presence, and more meaning in our lives.